The Greasy Skull

 “I’d like to get out of this dark closet before folks start thinking I’m enjoying myself!
 It be magic Alast; it could be anything.
 There are ones what turn you into animals, what drive you insane, what make you live longer, what make you live shorter, what destroy other bath beads, what let you see the past, and occasionally what let you blow things up.
 Anything Alast.
 Anything.
 Oh gods… I really hope nobody heard me yelling anything Alast.”
 With that she opened the door and pulled him out of the kissing closet.
 (Blaine’s Note: I guess you could say Queenvy game him the birds and the beads… I know.
 I probably shouldn’t use these notes for jokes.
 I’ll try to hold it in… Of course, if I was good at holding it in I never would’ve found this story in the first place.)

-They’d ended their enlightenment session just in time, because two more people showed up to use the kissing closet: Haystone Clearcuttr and Bonswario Bucklr.
+They’d ended their enlightenment session just in time, because two more folk showed up to use the kissing closet: Haystone Clearcuttr and Bonswario Bucklr.
 Bonswario draped his arms over Alast’s and Queenvy’s shoulders and asked them if they had fun.
 Queenvy shook him off and smacked him on the back playfully.
 He laughed and swaggered into the closet.
 Haystone followed him and closed the door.
 Alast eyed the closet curiously.

 “Don’t be a peeper,” Queenvy scolded and dragged him away.